woriazzc/RCEKD/README.md

 # Understanding and Unleashing the Potential of Cross-Entropy Loss in Knowledge Distillation for Recommender Systems

-This repo provide the Pytorch for TSCKD.
+This repo provide the Pytorch codes for TSCKD.

 ### Requirements